-The Board of Directors have pleasure in presenting the annual report of Hannover Life Re of Australasia Ltd, New Zealand Branch (the Branch), incorporating the financial statements and auditor's report for the year ended 31 December 2011.
+The Board of Directors have pleasure in presenting the annual report of Hannover Life Re of Australasia Ltd, New Zealand Branch (the Branch), incorporating the financial statements, the Appointed Actuary's Report under Section 78 of the Insurance (Prudential Supervision) Act 2010 and the Independent Auditor's Report for the year ended 31 December 2012.

-The Board of Directors of Hannover Life Re of Australasia Ltd authorised these financial statements of the Branch on 21 March 2012.
+The Board of Directors of Hannover Life Re of Australasia Ltd authorised these financial statements of the Branch on 22 March 2013.